 The block came from behind, a defensive effort that demonstrated why Antetokounmpo remains one of the most terrifying defenders in basketball history.
-James elevated toward the rim, certain he had created enough separation to finish the layup.
-Giannis recovered with impossible speed, rising to reject the attempt and send the ball careening away from the basket.
-The Crypto.com Arena crowd, moments earlier confident in their team’s clutch magic, fell silent.
+James elevated toward the rim after creating separation off the screen.
+Giannis recovered with remarkable speed, rising to reject the attempt and send the ball careening away from the basket.
+The Crypto.com Arena crowd fell silent.
 The Bucks secured possession, Kevin Porter Jr. hit two free throws, and Milwaukee suddenly led 103-101 with 20 seconds remaining.

 James had one more chance.
 He received the inbound pass and surveyed the floor, looking for either a drive to the basket or an open teammate who could create a better shot.
 Antetokounmpo stayed attached to him, refusing to allow any separation.
 With 2 seconds remaining, Giannis reached around James and knocked the ball away, his second steal of the possession and his second defensive stop against LeBron in the final 40 seconds.
 Porter hit two more free throws, and the Bucks escaped with a 105-101 victory that snapped the Lakers’ perfect clutch record and delivered a statement about Milwaukee’s championship aspirations.